 Cabernet Franc

-Its flavors focus on red and black fruits (strawberry, cherry, raspberry), bell pepper as well as certain vegetal notes more or less ripe depending on the region.
-With a high acidity, it can offer lovely easy-drinking wines as well as great wines for aging, depending primarily on its terroir of origin and its vinification.
+Its flavors focus on red and black fruits (strawberry, cherry, raspberry), the bell pepper as well as certain vegetal notes more or less ripe depending on the region.
+With ahigh acidity , it can offer lovelyeasy-drinking wines as well asgreat wines for aging , depending primarily on its terroir of origin and its vinification.

-Emblem of the red wines of Burgundy, the reputation of Pinot Noir is well established.While it is also very present internationally (New Zealand, United States, Italy, etc.), it must be admitted that the Burgundy terroirs give it a finesse that is hard to match.
-With a rather pale ruby color, Pinot Noir is low in tannins, has a beautiful acidity, and develops notes of red fruits (cherry, raspberry, strawberry) as well as floral aromas (peony).
-Depending on its aging and the terroirs from which it originates, great wines for aging can be made with it, as well as lovely, very fine fruity wines.
+With a rather pale ruby color, Pinot noir islow in tannins , with a beautiful acidity and develops notes of red fruits (cherry, raspberry, strawberry) as well as floral aromas (peony).
+Depending on its aging and the terroirs from which it originates, great wines for aging can be produced with it, as well as lovely very fine fruity wines .

-From a food and wine pairing perspective, the lighter Pinot Noirs are perfect for an aperitif with charcuterie or cheeses, while the more structured ones (Gevrey-Chambertin, Nuits-Saint-Georges, Pommard etc.) pair delightfully with white or red meats.
+From a food and wine pairing perspective, the lighter Pinot Noirs are perfectly enjoyed as an aperitif with charcuterie or cheeses, while the more structured ones (Gevrey-Chambertin ,Nuits-Saint-Georges , Pommard etc.) pair delightfully with white or red meats.

 Gamay

-While most Gamays are meant to be consumed in their youth, some wines, particularly AOC Morgon or Moulin-à-Vent, can have excellent aging potential.
+While the majority of Gamays are meant to be consumed in their youth, some wines, notably AOC Morgon or Moulin-à-Vent, can have great aging potential.

 Malbec